The unit cell

 Subatomic particle mass

-Subatomic particle mass, encompassing the masses of protons, neutrons, and electrons, is fundamental to understanding the structure of matter and the behavior of atoms in chemical reactions.
+Subatomic particle mass, encompassing the masses of protons, neutrons and electrons, is fundamental to understanding the structure of matter and the behaviour of atoms in chemical reactions.

 The mass of a proton can be determined via mass spectrometry in the same way as described in a previous article.
 The mass of a neutron, mn, however, cannot be measured via mass spectrometry as it lacks a charge.